THE JOURNEY OF AN IDEA: KIDS' DAY

 Evolving the Expected

 In 1992, as with many corporations, Regeneron participated in "Take Your Daughter to Work" day upon its initial launch.
-"We'd have 15-20 children of different ages come in, tour the space, meet some of our scientists," said Joanne Deyo, Vice President of Facilities, and the first to spearhead a re-imagined day at Regeneron.
-"But I wanted to expand it to include both genders and to really light a fire in the minds of our future scientists."
-And so she immediately got to work redefining what this could be.
+While 15-20 children of different ages came in, toured the space and met some of the company’s scientists, there was growing interest to include both genders and to really light a fire in the minds of "our future scientists."

 THE BUILDING BLOCKS